-On December 21, 2020, we issued a promissory note to our Sponsor with a principal amount of \$125,000, all of which remained outstanding as of December 31, 2020 and was repaid in full on February 10, 2021.
+The Company entered into promissory note agreements with the Sponsor and an affiliate under which \$133,465 in total was loaned to the Company for the payment of expenses related to the IPO and for general working capital purposes.
+The promissory notes were non-interest bearing, unsecured and were repaid in full by September 28, 2021.
 Although we have no commitments as of the date of this Annual Report to issue any notes or other debt securities, or to otherwise incur outstanding debt, we may choose to incur substantial debt to complete our initial business combination.
 Furthermore, we may issue a substantial number of additional common or preferred shares to complete our initial business combination or under an employee incentive plan upon or after consummation of our initial business combination.
 We and our officers and directors have agreed that we will not incur any indebtedness unless we have obtained from the lender a waiver of any right, title, interest or claim of any kind in or to any monies held in the trust account.
 As such, no issuance of debt will affect the per share amount available for redemption from the trust account.
 Nevertheless, the incurrence of debt could have a variety of negative effects, including:

-- default and foreclosure on our assets if our operating revenues after our initial business combination are insufficient to repay our debt obligations; - acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant; - · our immediate payment of all principal and accrued interest, if any, if the debt security is payable on demand; - our inability to obtain necessary additional financing if the debt security contains covenants restricting our ability to obtain such financing while the debt security is outstanding; - our inability to pay dividends on our common stock; - using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our common stock if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - · limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and
+default and foreclosure on our assets if our operating revenues after our initial business combination are insufficient to repay our debt obligations;

-• limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.
+- acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant; - our immediate payment of all principal and accrued interest, if any, if the debt security is payable on demand; - our inability to obtain necessary additional financing if the debt security contains covenants restricting our ability to obtain such financing while the debt security is outstanding; - our inability to pay dividends on our common stock; - using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our common stock if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and - limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.